 Unfortunately, the Ad Library isn’t always reliable.
 They’ll always show you ads with political affiliations and flag conflicts of interest, but they don’t seem to always register ads that are currently running.
 I know without a doubt that Eucalyptus Farms is running campaigns right now, but they’re not registering in the library:

-Editor's Note: A few week's after writing this, Eucalyptus Farms' Facebook Ads are now showing up in the library, so it may have been a glitch or just be slow to update.
+Editor’s Note: A few weeks after writing this, Eucalyptus Farms’ Facebook Ads are now showing up in the library, so it may have been a glitch or is just slow to update.